A-c0rN/ASMARA/README.md

 ```
 then, go in web.py and change line 21 to the information you filled out for your table..

-go to line 23 in web.py and generate a **VERY** long secret key!

 to make a user, do the commands in mariadb
 ```
 USE asmara;
 INSERT INTO users (username, password) VALUES ('username', 'password');
 ```
-(NEW & required) 2FA:
-Make a discord server, and a webhook, copy the webhook url and put it in web.py

 To run the webserver, do the following
 ```